In 1881, during his 1st working visit to the USA, Nicola Tesla became Orphan's secret action-packed equivalent of "Mr. Q" from England's MI6

 However, before America's secret keepers allowed the casino builders to start construction, they claimed that General Motors had left the land dangerously contaminated.

 So, President George W. Bush ordered the CIA, disguised as the EPA, to clean up the site.

-After spending a few hundred million dollars removing that (near-surface) laboratory, and offices, the EPA (CIA) made sure that the casino's builders would not find the top-secret treasures entombed below, by raising the casino's site an additional 12 feet.
+After spending a few hundred million dollars removing that (near-surface) laboratory, and offices, the EPA (CIA) made sure that the casino's builders would not find the secret treasures entombed below.

-In early 2016 I went looking for this base and found some serious physical and a load of circumstantial evidence supporting its existence.
+In early 2016 I went looking for this base and found some startling physical (and a load of circumstantial) evidence supporting its existence.

 In 2018, I retired early to start writing.